joshkemper/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 2-add_nodeint.c - Adds a new node at the beginning of a linked list
 Prototype: listint_t *add_nodeint(listint_t **head, const int n);

+3-add_nodeint_end.c - function that adds a new node at the end of a linked list
+Prototype: 3-add_nodeint_end.c